-‘Sister Wives’ Update: Kody Brown’s Son Logan Is Engaged, Check Out The Gorgeous Ring He Gave His Fiance!
+‘Sister Wives’ Update: Kody Brown’s Son Logan Is Engaged, Check Out The Gorgeous Ring He Gave His Fiancée!

 — Meri Brown (@MeriBrown1) September 16, 2017

 However, Sister Wives fans will have to wait for at least two years before they see Logan and Michelle’s wedding.
-Logan’s fiance revealed that their engagement will be a long one.
+Logan’s fiancée revealed that their engagement will be a long one.
 Apparently, the couple wants to finish their post-grad studies first before settling down.

 “Thank you all so much for the love and support,” Michelle tweeted.
 “It’ll be a long engagement, [more than two years], to finish grad school and give us time to plan and save.”